isc-projects/kea/doc/guide/admin.rst

 Databases and Database Version Numbers
 ======================================

-Kea may be configured to use a database as a storage for leases, a source of servers' configurations and host reservations (i.e. static assignments of addresses, prefixes, options etc.).
-Subsequent Kea releases introduce changes to the database schemas to faciliate new features and correct discovered issues with the existing schemas.
+Kea may be configured to use a database as a storage for leases or as a source of servers' configurations and host reservations (i.e. static assignments of addresses, prefixes, options, etc.).
+Kea updates introduce changes to the database schemas to faciliate new features and correct discovered issues with the existing schemas.

-A given version of Kea expects a particular structure in the backend and checks for this by examining the version of database it is using.
+A given version of Kea expects a particular structure in the backend and checks for this by examining the version of the database it is using.
 Separate version numbers are maintained for backends, independent of the version of Kea itself.
 It is possible that the backend version will stay the same through several Kea revisions; similarly, it is possible that